-In this stroke, the piston moves up from bottom dead center to top dead center.
+In this stroke, the piston moves up from the bottom dead center to the top dead center.
 During this stroke, both inlet and exhaust valves are closed.

-The air drawn into the cylinder during suction stroke is entrapped inside the cylinder and compressed due to upward movement of the piston.
+The air drawn into the cylinder during the suction stroke is entrapped inside the cylinder and compressed due to the upward movement of the piston.

 Constant Pressure Stroke